HoGentTIN/hogent-markdown-slides/README.md

 ### Theme

-The theme used is https://hogenttin.github.io/hogent-revealjs/reveal.js/css/theme/hogent.css from https://github.com/HoGentTIN/hogent-revealjs .
-Check that repo for the most up-to-date version.

-If you want a custom theme, you can change the `theme` option in [reveal-md.json](./reveal-md.json) to e.g. `style.css` and put a file `style.css` in the root folder of the project.
+If you want another theme, you can change the `theme` option in [reveal-md.json](./reveal-md.json) to point to another CSS file.
+You can also use an existing link like https://hogenttin.github.io/hogent-revealjs/reveal.js/css/theme/hogent.css from https://github.com/HoGentTIN/hogent-revealjs .

 ### Landing page